Administrator

 I can see the article now!

+This concerns me as well.
+Word is there was a community feedback event hosted by a restauranteur that purchased the land at the Washington Street intersection with the trail.
+The plan was to build a restaurant/bar when and if the trail is ever completed.
+It sounds like the feedback was very negative, people angry that a restaurant would be creeping into the core of OND.
 If that's the feedback for a restaurant, I can't imagine OND residents would be thrilled about affordable housing in any form or even market rate medium density housing.
 I personally live in TP close to the border with OND and I'd be thrilled for an option that's under a mile from my house and extremely walkable.
-Of course they should be diligent about being a good neighbor, but part of being a good neighbor is providing a neighborhood option for lowkey drinking with minimal parking so locals have a place to safely enjoy a drink with the community and have a safe walk home.
+Of course they should be diligent about being a good neighbor, but part of being a good neighbor is providing a neighborhood option for lowkey drinking with minimal parking so locals have a place to safely enjoy a drink with the community and have a safe walk home. |

 In reply to this post by Dave @ Building Bull City